everit-org/authentication-context-ri/README.md

 #Component
 The module contains one Declarative Services component.
 The component can be instantiated multiple times via Configuration Admin.
-The component registers the [AuthenticationPropagator][5] and the [AuthenticationContext][6] OSGi services.
+The component registers two OSGi services: the [AuthenticationPropagator][5] and the [AuthenticationContext][6] provided by the [authentication-context-api][1].

 #Concept
 Full authentication concept is available on blog post [Everit Authentication][4].